 - One of the underlying causes of bacterial overgrowth is insufficient stomach acid, called hypochlorhydria.
 Stomach acid naturally declines with age.
 Take the hypochlorhydria screening test.

 What Conditions Can Bacterial Overgrowth Lead To?

 - Non-alcoholic steatohepatitis (NASH)

 It can be difficult to get proper testing and treatment for bacterial overgrowth, because some doctors don’t understand this condition.
 The conventional treatment for bacterial overgrowth is antimicrobial drugs.

-The most studied natural treatment for bacterial overgrowth is enteric coated peppermint oil, which is peppermint oil that has an edible, hard shell around it so that the capsule doesn’t open until it is in the small intestine.
-It kills bacteria in the small intestine.
+The most studied natural treatment for bacterial overgrowth is enteric coated peppermint oil, which is peppermint oil that has an edible, hard shell around it so

 Other Herbal Treatment Options

 - Grapefruit seed extract – for people who don’t like taking capsules, grapefruit seed extract can be found in liquid form.
 Add a few drops to a glass of water and drink in between meals.